-If you’re craving that kind of sweetness, try the sourdough cinnamon roll glaze in the recipe card below.
-It’s a full throttle, hold on to your pants, delicious glaze that will have everyone begging for more!
+If you're craving that kind of sweetness, try the sourdough cinnamon roll glaze in the recipe card.
+It's a full throttle, hold on to your pants, delicious glaze that will have everyone begging for more!

 Make sure you glaze the rolls while they're hot and remove them from the pan.
 If they cool in the pan, the sugar on the bottom of the rolls will start to harden up making them difficult to remove from the cast iron skillet.